Manufacturers Face ERP Challenges

 Manufacturers should be aware of differences that can make their ERP implementations even more challenging than those of non-manufacturing companies.

-ERP implementations can be challenging for any company.
+ERP implementation can be challenging for any company.
 That's clear from Panorama Consulting research that found 53 percent of companies it surveyed went over their allotted budget for ERP implementations and 61 percent exceeded the planned schedule.

 But manufacturing companies face greater challenges in some areas than their non-manufacturing peers.
 Panorama found that 63 percent of manufacturing companies exceed their ERP budgets – and they tend to experience bigger overruns.
 While implementation costs run over budget by an average of $1.7 million in all industries, according to Panorama, in the manufacturing vertical the average cost overrun rises to $3 million.